danpeirce/pico-corne/readme.md

 	   GPIO.
 Diodes are not needed because a matrix is not needed.
 	d.
 The only keys that need to be shared between sides are the layer keys.

-Micropython Coding a Raspberry Pi Pico board for a split keyboard with 3x6 column staggered keys and 3 thumb keys.
+CircuitPython Coding a Raspberry Pi Pico board for a split keyboard with 3x6 column staggered keys and 3 thumb keys.

 ## Reference